PAYLHORSE-Software/Jodot/README.md

 ## ABOUT
 **Secret language bindings for the GDExtension API.**

-Pursuing antagonism to Godot's OOP, and a GDScript-free workflow.
+Pursuing antagonism to Godot's OOP and GDScript-free performance.

 > 🛈 **A testament to language design and to temperance:**
 >